Home » Madrid » Monastery of las Descalzas Reales Tickets

 Reabrimos Las Descalzas Reales

-Discover the fascinating stories and legends of the once-richest convent in all of Europe when you visit the Monastery of Las Descalzas Reales
+Discover the fascinating stories and legends of the once-richest convent in Europe when you visit the Monastery of Las Descalzas Reales.

 Take in the stunning facade and exterior of the monument with a detailed explanation by the tour guide while also admiring the beautiful interiors.

-Enter the cloister, which is home to the annual Procession of the Holy Burial on Good Friday.
+Enter the cloister, home to the annual Procession of the Holy Burial on Good Friday.

-Be sure not to miss the main staircase, which is considered a true treasure of the monument.
+Be sure not to miss the main staircase, considered a true treasure of the monument.

 Observe the amazing wall paintings added at various times while an impressive painting attributed to Claudio Coello graces the ceiling.